Unresolved CFD-DEM#

 Void Fraction#

-Determining the void fraction is an important step in unresolved CFD-DEM, as can be noted by the VANS equations and the drag models [4].
+Determining the void fraction is an important step in unresolved CFD-DEM, as can be noted by the VANS equations and the drag models [5].
 There exist several methods for the calculation of the void fraction in a CFD-DEM simulation.
 Some are approximations while others are analytical approaches.
-In the finite element method, the void fraction is initially calculated inside a cell but must then be projected to the mesh nodes so that one can assemble the system of equations.
-This is done by \(\mathcal{L}^2\) projection [6]:
+If one applies the averaging definition in equations (1) while taking \(b(\mathbf{x},t)=1\), one obtains:

-where \(\varepsilon_{f,i}\) is the void fraction calculated by PCM, \(\varphi_j\) is the finite element shape function of the void fraction, and \(\varepsilon_{f,j}\) the projected void fraction.
+where \(\epsilon_{f}\) is the void fraction, \(\varphi_j\) is the finite element shape function of the void fraction, and \(\varepsilon_{f,j}\) the nodal values of the projected void fraction.
+Then, we assemble and solve the following:

 The Particle Centroid Method#

-This results in the PCM being discontinuous in space and time.
 The void fraction in a cell using PCM can be written as:

 The Satellite Point Method#